About Anglicanism

 Here are some reasons people have come to Christ Church:

-• Liturgy is a participatory form of worship versus performative
+• Liturgy is a participatory rather than performative form of worship.

-• Looking for a church with historical roots
+• They are looking for a church that embraces its historical roots in tangible ways.

-• A hunger for a slower pace of worship and service rooted in community, prayer, liturgy, and tradition
+• They have a hunger for a slower pace of worship and service rooted in community, prayer, liturgy, and tradition.

-• A desire for elements of Catholic tradition, but within a reformed context
+• They have a desire for elements of Catholic tradition within a Reformed context.

-• Healing from spiritual hurt and a safe place to make meaning of faith
+• They are looking for healing from spiritual hurt and a safe place to make meaning of faith.

-• Variety of people coming together from various traditions, discovering something that feels new, yet is old
+• We have people who come together from various traditions, discovering something ancient that feels new.

-• An equal emphasis on Scripture and the teaching of God’s word, with various forms of prayer as part of life
+• We emphasize Scripture and the teaching of God’s word, with various forms of prayer integrated into all parts of life.

 What is Anglicanism?

 Anglicans are most easily identified by how they worship.
-Their guide to common prayer and worship, is marked by Holy Scriptures and the Book of Common Prayer.
+Their common prayer and worship are marked by the Holy Scriptures and the Book of Common Prayer.

 Anglican Distinctives

-• Anglican Sunday worship is a celebration of Word & Table.
-Our reformed roots are reflected in the first portion of worship where we praise God, confess, corporately read scriptures and have a sermon or homily reflecting on lectionary readings.
-The second half of worship reflects our Catholic roots by emphasizing the sacrament of the Eucharist where we corporately participate in the Lord’s Supper each Sunday.
+• Anglican Sunday worship is a celebration of Word and Table.
+Our Reformed roots are reflected in the first portion of worship, where we praise God, confess, corporately read Scriptures, and have a homily reflecting on the lectionary readings.
+The second half of worship reflects our Catholic roots by emphasizing the sacrament of the Eucharist, where we corporately participate in the Lord’s Supper each Sunday.
 Each element of Sunday worship is wrapped in prayer.

 Both prayer and worship are written in forms of liturgy.
 Liturgy merely means the work of the people, or public service.
 When we pray and worship, we do so in service to the Lord and the world for the sake of God’s Kingdom here as it is in heaven.